shendurelab/LACHESIS/README.txt

 3. Compiling the LACHESIS package

-To compile LACHESIS, you must first download and install the two other libraries: boost (available at www.boost.org) and SAMtools (available at samtools.sourceforge.net).
-Once these are installed, set the variables BOOST_DIR and SAMTOOLS_DIR in the Makefile (and also in the Makefiles in include/, include/gtools, include/markov/.)
-To compile LACHESIS, simply type `make` in the main LACHESIS directory.
+To compile LACHESIS, you must first download and install two other libraries: boost (available at www.boost.org) and SAMtools (available at samtools.sourceforge.net).
+Once these are installed, set the shell environment variables $LACHESIS_BOOST_DIR and $LACHESIS_SAMTOOLS_DIR to point to the directories containing these packages.
+The command for setting an environment variable will depend on what Unix shell you are using.
+Then, to compile LACHESIS, simply type `make` in the main LACHESIS directory.